Risk Management in Banking: How to Prevent Another Crisis

 Banks need longer sight lines

-A key catalyst of the banking sector’s turbulence was short-sighted risk assessments and management of those risks.
+A key catalyst of the banking sector’s turbulence was short-sighted risk assessments and risk identification leading to uninformed management of those risks.
 It’s easy to forecast threats that could transpire minutes from now, but planning for them over a multi-year period is more challenging.
 However, assessing and managing risks with extended horizons tend to foster more risk-conscious practices, which brace and sustain controls processes, reinforcements, and incentives.
-Otherwise, organizations that don’t adequately fortify themselves are more susceptible to get whipsawed by the market.
-A best-in-class scenario would be for the funding and liquidity, capital planning, and risk management teams to forecast on a basis of two, three, or five years ahead, factoring in key macroeconomic indicators such as interest rate risk, among others.
+Otherwise, financial institutions that don’t adequately fortify themselves are more susceptible to get whipsawed by the market.
+A best-in-class scenario would be for the funding and liquidity, capital planning, and banking risk management teams to forecast on a basis of two, three, or five years ahead, factoring in key macroeconomic indicators such as interest rate risk, among others.

-The digital era in general is a new risk that should be factored in simultaneously, as mobile communications and banking accelerated flight risk from uninsured deposits at Silicon Valley Bank (SVB) and Signature Bank.
+The digital era in general is a new risk in banking that should be factored in simultaneously, as mobile communications and banking accelerated flight risk from uninsured deposits at Silicon Valley Bank (SVB) and Signature Bank.
 With so much enforced transparency in the market, the banks were required to promptly issue disclosures.
 After they issued them, depositors withdrew funds at digital speed, sapping the banks faster than their historical responses to a run.
-However, if banks had heightened visibility into and control of their data and planned accordingly, they could better know when and where risks could occur to more deftly respond to a crisis.
+However, if banking risk management teams had heightened visibility into and control of their data and planned accordingly, they could better know when and where risks could occur to more deftly respond to a crisis.

 Overlooked risk bubbles up in unexpected places